butterf1i/Resources/Checklist-Linux.md

 * open a new terminal and do 'tail -f /var/log/auth.log', check periodically for suspicious logins

 ### Firewall
-depends on the scenario - block anything that isn't scored traffic or your own ssh traffic
+Depends on the scenario - block anything that isn't scored traffic or your own ssh traffic

 ### Suspicious Files
 Check the following for out-of-place files: